JohnGeo123/Weather-Forecast-App-using-API/README.md

-Certainly!
-Here's a description of the project that you can use on GitHub:

----

 ## Weather Forecast Web Application

 This is a simple web application that provides weather forecast information for cities around the world.
 It utilizes the OpenWeatherMap API to fetch current weather data such as temperature, humidity, and wind speed.